daigokk/LIA/README.md

   - The establishment of a connection between "W1" and "1+" and between "1-" and "Ground" of the AD will result in the visualization of the real component X and imaginary component Y of the sinusoidal waveform output from "W1" on the "XY" window.
   - The frequency and amplitude of the waveform output from "W1" can be controlled through the "Freq." and "Volt." parameters on the "Control Panel."
   - The waveform entered in "1+" will be displayed on the "Raw waveform" window.
-  - The following figure shows a circuit as a practical application of LIA for eddy current testing (ECT).
+  - The following figure shows a circuit as a practical application of LIA for the Eddy Current Testing (ECT).

   ![Circuit](./docs/images/Circuit.svg)
   ![Photo of Circuit](./docs/images/PhotoOfCircuit.jpg)